RadicalCommEcol/cxr/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission of a package not currently on CRAN, in which I fix a few issues.
 In this version I have:

 * added DOI tag to the DESCRIPTION file referencing the associated paper.